criyle/caddy-notifier/README.md

 3. Do we allow multiple connection to use the same credential? (maybe from different page, or consolidate via web worker)
 4. Do we want to limit the rate of sending out events?
 Due to event fan-out nature, there must be write-amplification effect.
 In this case, do we consider certain event have higher priority or certain event could be dropped when rate limited.
 5. Do we want to limit the subscribe rate for single connection?
-6. Do we want to limit the number of channels in single request?

 ### Packages